scilus/scil-documentation/source/arriving/welcome.rst

 Important rooms and places
 """"""""""""""""""""""""""
-Chantal, Lynn, and the Faculty’s offices are important and you should know where they are.
+Chantal Proulx, Lynn Lebrun, Karine Bolduc and generally the Faculty’s offices are important and you should know where they are.
 Ask someone in the lab or Maxime to guide you.

 Subscriptions
 """""""""""""